 Fortunately, these bad apps will not work on new iPhones including Xs, Xr, 11, and SE.
 They are only available for some jailbroken iOS 13-enabled devices.
 However, they will constantly strive to be present on newer iPhones.
 So all you need is to stay alert and refuse to install from untrusted sources outside the App Store.

 Regardless of what device you’re using, insecure wireless networks are still one of the biggest security threats on mobile devices.
 Hackers can use the “man in the middle” technique to establish fake, insecure wireless networks to steal information from your traffic.

 By analyzing this traffic through packet sniffing (called packet sniffing), hackers can see the information that you send and receive.
-If this information is not encrypted, they can be easily extracted with sensitive information such as your login password or credit card number.
+If this information is not encrypted, it can be easily extracted with sensitive information such as your login password or credit card number.

 Therefore, be alert and stay away from insecure Wi-Fi networks in public places.
 For added security, encrypt the traffic on your iPhone via the VPN protocol.

-know that even though iphone has been known as a strong security device thanks to the closedness of the software and hardware ecosystem.
+know that even though iPhone has been known as a strong security device thanks to the closedness of the software and hardware ecosystem.
 However, no device is perfect when it comes to security.